 Faculty and Staff Driving

 All Ithaca College faculty and staff who need to drive a College Vehicle for College business or a College activity must authorize the College to check their MVR by completing a Driver Information Form to become an approved driver prior to operating a College Vehicle.
 Staff and faculty who are licensed in New York State (NYS) and who submitted a Driver Information Form after August 2014 will not need to submit a subsequent Form, since an individual’s MVR is now continuously monitored by an MVR vendor and Risk Management will be notified about all motor vehicle activity, including infractions and accidents.
 When such infractions or accidents are evidenced on an MVR, they are reviewed against the Driving College Vehicles Policy to determine if an individual meets the criteria of an acceptable driver.
 Individuals licensed outside of NYS must resubmit a Driver Information Form every two academic years.
-The individual and their respective supervisor, and Human Resources when necessary, will be notified only if their MVR contains unacceptable risk and is not approved to drive.
+The individual, their respective supervisor, and Human Resources when necessary, will be notified only if their MVR contains unacceptable risk and they are not approved to drive.

 Student Driving (Undergraduate & Graduate Students)